 Managers, Investors, and Crises: Mutual Fund Strategies in Emerging Markets

-We examine the trading strategies of mutual funds in emerging markets.
-We develop a method for disentangling the behavior of fund managers from that of underlying investors.
-For both managers and investors, we strongly reject the null hypothesis of no momentum trading: mutual funds systematically sell losers and buy winners.
-Selling current losers and buying current winners is stronger during crises, and equally strong for managers and investors.
-Selling past losers and buying past winners is stronger for managers.
-Managers and investors also practice contagion trading - they sell (buy) assets from one country when asset prices fall (rise) in another.
+This paper addresses the trading strategies of mutual funds in emerging markets.
+The data set we develop permits analysis of these strategies at the level of individual portfolios.
+Methodoloically, a novel feature is our disentangling the behavior of managers from that of underlying investors.
+For both managers and investors, we strongly reject the null hypothesis of no momentum trading: funds' momentum trading is positive they systematically buy winners and sell losers.
+Contemporaneous momentum trading (buying current winners and selling current losers) is stronger during crises, and stronger for fund investors than for fund managers.
+Lagged momentum trading (buying past winners and selling past losers) is stronger during non-crisis, and stronger for fund managers.
+Investors also engage in contagion trading, i.e., they sell assets from one country when asset prices fall in another.

 Suggested Citation: Suggested Citation